-Table 3: Milk production of cows fed on conventiona and complete e ration (TMR) durii ng on-farm trial
+Table 3: Milk production of cows fed on conventional and complete ration (TMR) during on-farm trial

-Parameter To T 1 Level of significance
+Parameter T 0 T 1 Level of significance

 (mean ±SE) (mean ±SE)

 Initial milk yield (ltr) 9.30±0.29 9.35 ±0.11 NS

 Final milk yield (ltr) 9.60±0.2 9.99±0.07

-NS-p>0.05 [.] -p<0.05
+NS-p>0.05; -p<0.05.

-The result obtained in this study is coincided with Reddy et al. [17].
-Feeding complete feeds significantly increased milk production in buffaloes and crossbred cows as compared to conventional rations Reddy and Reddy [18].
-Holter et al. [19] reported that feeding with the blended diet resulted in more milk with higher efficiency of ME utilization for milk production.
-Das et al. [20] reported higher average milk yield in complete feed block fed than in mash fed lactating buffaloes during an on-farm trial and farmers were of opinion that complete feed blocks not only enhanced milk yield but were also easy at feeding and storage.
-However, Rakes [21] concluded that complete rations containing 13-14% CP supported milk production at par with that obtained with conventional ration in dairy animals.
-Furthermore, Kumar et al. [22] reported that feeding of TMR to lactating buffaloes had no significant effect on milk yield compared to those fed the diet in conventional form, which is not in agreement with this study.
-Variations could be due to difference of cattle type, formulated feed or feed ingredients.
+The result obtained in this study is coincided with Reddy et al. [18].
+Feeding complete feeds significantly increased milk production in buffaloes and crossbred cows as compared to conventional rations Reddy and Reddy [19].
+Holter et al. [20] reported that feeding with the blended diet resulted in more milk with higher efficiency of ME utilization for milk production.
+Das et al. [21] reported higher average milk yield in complete feed block fed than in mash fed lactating buffaloes during an on-farm trial and farmers were of opinion that complete feed blocks not only enhanced milk yield but were also easy at feeding and storage.
+However, Rakes [22] concluded that complete rations containing 13-14% CP supported milk production at par with that obtained with conventional ration in dairy animals.
+Furthermore, Kumar et al. [23] reported that feeding of TMR to lactating buffaloes had no significant effect on milk yield compared to those fed the diet in conventional form, which is not in agreement with this study.
+It was observed that the increase in milk yield per cow per day for cows fed TMR varied from place to place and from country to country which could be related to the difference in ingredients mix, amount of concentrate mix, roughage to concentrate ratio, quality of feed, feed conversion efficiency and breeds of the lactating cows.